ljvince/MechaCar_Statistical_Analysis/README.md

 <img width="857" alt="Screen Shot 2022-09-05 at 1 32 51 AM" src="https://user-images.githubusercontent.com/106010498/188517975-7b3b31bc-25c7-45df-8ad1-11d528f7c5fa.png">

-###### overall the variance, the Total Summary data above is under 100 PSI and meets specifications, there is a problem with the one of the individual lots
+##### overall the variance, the Total Summary data above is under 100 PSI and meets specifications, there is a problem with the one of the individual lots
-###### in the Lot Summary stats, variance for lot 3 is way more over the acceptable threshold, at 179.28
+##### in the Lot Summary stats, variance for lot 3 is way more over the acceptable threshold, at 179.28

 #### T-Tests on Suspension Coils

-###### Suspension Coils Cumulative T-test
+#### Suspension Coils Cumulative T-test

 <img width="699" alt="Screen Shot 2022-09-05 at 1 52 43 PM" src="https://user-images.githubusercontent.com/106010498/188518326-1ec5172e-5fee-42aa-aa67-0c7a35ece152.png">

 ###### the review of results of the T-test for the suspension coils across all manufacturing lots shows that here are not statistically different from the population mean, and the p-value is not low enough(0.0603) for us to reject the null hypothesis.

  <img width="1071" alt="Screen Shot 2022-09-05 at 1 53 04 PM" src="https://user-images.githubusercontent.com/106010498/188518344-becd0986-9d10-4670-a5f1-c8a1b1e7e48a.png">

 ###### the review of results of the T-test for the suspension coils for lot 1 shows that here are not statistically different from the population mean, and the p-value is not low enough(1) for us to reject the null hypothesis.

 <img width="1060" alt="Screen Shot 2022-09-05 at 1 53 10 PM" src="https://user-images.githubusercontent.com/106010498/188518352-d0f1ba30-325d-4754-9a40-61ba1bb295cb.png">

 ###### the review of results of the T-test for the suspension coils for lot 2 shows that here are not statistically different from the population mean, and the p-value is not low enough(0.6072) for us to reject the null hypothesis.

 <img width="1060" alt="Screen Shot 2022-09-05 at 1 53 17 PM" src="https://user-images.githubusercontent.com/106010498/188518360-9d56d9a2-5bf5-45ac-bdd0-aaf5c5208bf1.png">

 ###### the review of results of the T-test for the suspension coils for lot 2 shows that here are slightly statistically different from the population mean, and the p-value is a little bit low enough(0.0417) for us to reject the null hypothesis.

+## Overview
-Study Design: MechaCar vs Competition
+## Study Design: MechaCar vs Competition

-There are many factors that consumers take into consideration when evaluating a car to purchase.
-However, in a world where ridesharing is becoming more ubiquitous and it's easy and cheap to get around in other people's vehicles, customers looking to purchase a car are looking for more than just a conveyance.
-They will be looking to buy a car that is an economical means to regularly transport themselves and their items on a reliable, regular basis.
+#### In these days ridersharing is becoming more commen and it's easy and cheap to get around in others vehicles, customers looking to purchase a car are looking for more than just a trasportation. they are likily be looking to buy a new car that is an economical which means to regularly transport themselves and their items on a reliable, safity basis.

-Metric to test
+#### metric to test

-To narrow down our test, we should evaluate MechaCar's carrying capacity, in cubic inches, in comparison to various competitors' vehicles.
+###### To getting down our test, ecaluate Mechacar's carrying capacity should be go in cubic inches, in order to comparison to various competitors

-Null and Alternate Hypothesis
+#### Null and Alternate Hypothesis

-H0: MechaCar prototypes' average carrying capacity is similar to competitor's vehicles in the same vehicle class Ha: MechaCar prototypes' average carrying capacity is statistically above or below that of competitor vehicles.
+        1. MechaCar prototypes' average carrying capacity is similar to competitor's vehicles in the same vehicle class

-Statistical Test Used

-The best statistical test for this would be two-sample t-tests.

-What data is needed
+        2. MechaCar prototypes' average carrying capacity is statistically above or below that of competitor vehicles.

+#### to add up test statistically
+###### add more than two-sample t-tests will be better for statistically test in this case

+#### more data
-We would need to gather cubic space data from the carrying compartments of all MechaCar prototypes, as well as from all major competitor vehicles.
+###### cubic space data might needed to carrying compartment of all mechacar prototypes, and also from all major competitor vehicles.